ffffffffhugfadil/cross-asset-contagion-sequencer/README.md

 When BTC crashes, ETH does not fall at the same moment.
 Neither does BNB, SOL, or ADA.
 Each asset absorbs the shock at a different time, in a predictable sequence driven by historical correlation lags.

 Every existing tool answers the wrong question.
 They detect contagion *after* it has already spread.
-By the time a signal fires, your portfolio has already taken the hit.
+By the time a signal fires, the portfolio has already taken the hit.

-Traders need four answers before the damage arrives:
+Traders need four answers *before* the damage arrives:

 1. Which assets get hit next?
 2. In what order?